 When you hear, “Congratulations, you’re pregnant,” finding the right obstetricians may not be the first thing on your mind, but it should be the second.
-At Capital Women’s Care - Bethesda, the professional obstetrics team consists of two board-certified obstetricians, Dr. John Gschwend and Dr. Deena Kleinerman, and a certified nurse-midwife, Kimberly Severn.
+At Capital Women’s Care - Bethesda, the professional obstetrics team consists of board-certified obstetricians, Dr. John Gschwend, Dr. Deena Kleinerman, Dr. Rachael Cleberg, Dr. Kirsten Beeson, Morgan Wilkerson, PA-C, and a certified nurse-midwife, Kimberly Severn.
 With the experience and knowhow you want and deserve for your pregnancy, this team can handle both low- and high-risk pregnancies and deliveries.
 If you live in or around Bethesda, Maryland and need an obstetrician, call the office today to book your appointment.

 Obstetrics is the branch of medicine that deals explicitly with women when they’re pregnant.
 These doctors provide care to two patients, the mother and her unborn baby, and provide care throughout the pregnancy, the delivery, and into the postpartum stage.